UDC-GAC/pRIblast/README.md

 * Use the `dynamic` algorithm (i.e. -a `dynamic`) if computing nodes are single processors or the tool is not run exclusively in the nodes.
 Spawn one process per core.
 Hyperthreading may help.

 ## Cite us
+If you use pRIblast in your research, please cite our work using the following reference:
 ```
 Iñaki Amatria-Barral, Jorge González-Domínguez and Juan Touriño. "pRIblast: A highly efficient parallel application for comprehensive lncRNA-RNA interaction prediction".
 Future Generation Computer Systems (2022)
 ```

 ## License
 pRIblast is free software and as such it is distributed under the [MIT License](LICENSE).
 However, pRIblast makes use of several modules which are not original pieces of work.
-Therefore, its usage is subject to their correspoding [THIRDPARTYLICENSES](THIRDPARTYLICENSES) License and all rights are reserved to their authors.
+Therefore, its usage is subject to their correspoding [THIRDPARTYLICENSE](THIRDPARTYLICENSES) and all rights are reserved to their authors.